Costa Rica Pura Vida

 Day 4: Tortuguero & Arenal.
 After breakfast, depart via motor-launch to the main dock.
 Board your coach for the drive though the villages and plantations to El Ceibo for lunch.
 Your air-conditioned mini-van will be waiting to drive you to Arenal and your hotel located near the town of La Fortuna, on the road that leads to the foot of the volcano (about 2.5 hours).

 Arenal's cone has two peaks which rise to 5360 feet.
 After being inactive for 500 years, the volcano erupted in 1968, and it has since become one of the most active volcanoes in the world.
 You may see the smoke rising from the cone, or on a rare occasion there is the possibility of lava flows, which are particularly impressive at night.
 The volcano has also created natural hot springs in the area.
 Your hotel is surrounded by beautiful gardens, where you can relax by the pool or enjoy the spa.
 (Volcanic activity is a natural process and sightings of smoke and/or lava are not guaranteed.)
-Accommodations: Mountain Paradise Hotel.
+Accommodations: Hotel Magic Mountain for Jan 2, Mar 30, & Apr 20, 2016 departures, Mountain Paradise Hotel on all others.
 Breakfast & lunch provided.

 Day 5: Arenal.
 Enjoy the day at leisure to relax at your hotel and enjoy the view or take advantage of some other activities.
 You can take a short hike to the foothills of the volcano in the Arenal Volcano National Park.
 Also available are some optional excursions which allow you to see the forest up close: horseback riding to La Fortuna Waterfall; a walk on the hanging bridges suspended in the treetops; a canopy tour complete with zip lines; plus kayaking on the Arenal Lake and more.